jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 * Start of game (Team Confirmed)
 * Clue Solved (next path revealed)
-* Team Arrival at next location (opening the next clue)
+* Team Arrival at next Attraction (opening the next clue)
 * Change of Course Selection after the Team is confirmed (will require merging of state and probably a new course made up on the fly to account for the history from one course and the plan from another course).